william-hu-codes/react-audubon/README.md

 # Audubon Society Website

-Practice with useState, useEffect and React Router to build a website for the Audubon Society. [_Check out the completed project._](https://react-audubon-site.surge.sh/)
+Practice with useState, useEffect and React Router to build a website for the Audubon Society.

 ## Prerequisites